-The executor of a will – or the executor of an estate – is responsible for carrying out the wishes of a deceased individual; the title carries a great deal of responsibility.
-Before distributing the deceased’s estate to the beneficiaries, the executor is expected to ensure that all required matters are in order so that no one can dispute the executor’s actions.
-Here, we will go through what an executor is responsible for should they accept this role.
+What is involved in being an executor of a will?
+The executor of a will is responsible for carrying out the wishes of a deceased individual; the title carries a great deal of responsibility.
+Before distributing the deceased’s estate to the beneficiaries, the executor of a will is expected to ensure that all required matters are in order so that no one can dispute the executor’s actions.
+Here, we will go through what does the duties of an executor of a will.

 An executor of a will is the person who is legally responsible for carrying out the conditions of someone else’s will.
 This could involve dispersing their property, paying obligations and taxes or filing tax returns on their behalf.
 Executors are not required to accept this duty but most individuals do because it is part of honouring the desires of a dying person.